Skip to content

 - operationId: bad_op

-# error: requires an OpenAPI binding or x-uws-operation-profile
+# error: requires a source binding or x-uws-operation-profile

-# Shape 4: sourceDescription set but no OpenAPI selector
+# Shape 4: sourceDescription set but no operation selector

 - operationId: also_bad